Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-The museum studies program examines how museums produce and reflect culture and the role museums play worldwide.
+In the museum studies certificate program, students examine how museums produce and reflect culture and they examine the role museums play worldwide.

-ASB 579: Critical Issues in Museum Studies (3 credits)
+ASB 579 Critical Issues in Museum Studies (3)

 Electives (9 credit hours)